On two conjectures of Maurer concerning basis graphs of matroids: Introduction

 \begin{corollary} Let $G$ be a connected graph satisfying the interval and the local positioning conditions, and having at least one vertex with finitely many neighbors.
 Then the fundamental group $\pi_1(X(G))$ of its triangle-square complex $X(G)$ is finite. \end{corollary}

 Thus the collection of our local conditions may be treated as a kind of a positive curvature.
 Our characterization might be seen as an analogue of e.g.\ the classical result of Myers \cite{Mye} characterizing spheres by means of positive curvature.
-However there are not many similar results in a combinatorial settings, suggesting that there is possibly a wide field of research --- parallel to the nonpositive curvature world.

 Our construction can be used to obtain a similar characterization of basis graphs of even $\Delta$--matroids, for which an analogue of Maurer's characterization is provided in \cite{Che_bas} --- see Theorem~\ref{th_Delta} in Section~\ref{s:rem}.
 This construction may also be useful to obtain similar characterizations in other cases.